splunk-soar-connectors/illumio/README.md

 -   ### Test Connectivity (Action Workflow Details)

-    -   This action tests the connectivity of the Phantom server to the Illumio instance by using the provided asset configuration parameters.
+    -   This action tests the connectivity of the Splunk SOAR server to the Illumio instance by using the provided asset configuration parameters.
     -   The action validates the provided asset configuration parameters.
 Based on the response from the SDK method, the appropriate success and failure message is displayed when the action is executed.